Last reviewed 26 September 2020

 Continuing with remote working

-Many organisations across the UK will have put into place temporary homeworking arrangements during this period of time.
-In order to keep contact between staff down, you should consider if such arrangements could continue for a more long-term/permanent basis.
-If this is something you wish to consider, a working from home policy and provision of ICT infrastructure/facilities to support working from home should be put in place where practicable.
+Many organisations across the UK will have put into place temporary homeworking arrangements during this period of time and current guidance stipulates that staff should work from home if they can across the UK.
+A working from home policy and provision of ICT infrastructure/facilities to support working from home should be put in place where practicable.

 Restructuring and splitting teams/shifts